openforcefield/openff-forcefields/README.md

 - `2023.05.1`: This release adds `openff-2.1.0.offxml`, Sage 2.1.0, with identical physics parameters to `openff-2.1.0-rc.1.offxml`.

 - `2023.06.0`: This release adds `opc-1.0.1.offxml`, standardizing the use of the string "kilocalorie_per_mole".
-It also adds `tip3p-fb-1.1.0.offxml`, containing additional ion parameters.
+It also adds `tip3p-fb-1.1.0.offxml`, which fixes a unit error in the geometric constraints and adds additional ion parameters.
 Finally, it adds `opc3-1.0.0.offxml` and `tip4p_fb-1.0.0.offxml`.

 #### Acknowledgements